IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks.md

 * This can be a particularly sticky part of the process.
 * If any of the variables used in the virt-install or kickstart are off, the bastion won't be able to boot.
 * Recommend watching it come up from the first KVM host's cockpit.
 Go to http://kvm-ip-here:9090 via web-browser to view it.
 You'll have to sign in, enable administrative access (top right), and then click on the virtual machines tab on the left-hand toolbar.
+## (Skip if not disconnected) Disconnected Mirror Artifacts
+### Overview
+Mirror the ocp platform and other nessasary images to the mirror registry
+### Outcomes
+* Download `oc` and `oc-mirror` to the mirror host.
+* Template the mirror pull secret to the mirror host
+* Add the ca cert to the mirror host anchors if ca is not trusted
+* Mirror the platform images using `oc adm release mirror` if legacy mirrorng is enabled.
+* Template the image set to mirror host and then mirror it using `oc-mirror` plogin.
+* Copy the results on the `oc-mirror` to ansible controller to apply to cluster in future steps.
+### Notes
+* Currenly, platform can only be mirroring the legacy way.
+While the image set can contain platform mirroring configs, it will NOT be applied to cluster.
+* Please make sure to run this BEFORE the setup of bastion.
 ## 5 Setup Bastion Playbook
 ### Overview
 Configuration of the bastion to host essential infrastructure services for the cluster.
 Can be first-time setup or use an existing server.